 When you access a website, email account, network server, or other password-protected item, you can choose to save the password in your keychain so you don't have to remember or enter the password each time.

 Each user on a Mac has a login keychain.
 The password for your login keychain matches the password you use to log in to your Mac.
-If an administrator on your Mac resets your login password, you’ll need to reset your login keychain password.
+If an administrator on your Mac resets your login password, you will need to reset your login keychain password.